maxpumperla/betago/README.md

+This project is now archived.
+It's been fun working on it, but it's time for me to move on.
+Thank you for all the support and feedback over the last couple of years.
+If someone is interested in taking ownership, let's discuss. :v:
+---

 # BetaGo [![Build Status](https://travis-ci.org/maxpumperla/betago.svg?branch=master)](https://travis-ci.org/maxpumperla/betago) [![PyPI version](https://badge.fury.io/py/betago.svg)](https://badge.fury.io/py/betago)
 *So, you don't work at Google Deep Mind and you don't have access to Nature.
 You've come to the right place.
 BetaGo will stay beta!
 We are the 99%!
 We are Lee Sedol!*